 JSI- The People and the Company

 The JSI Team- we're data people.
 A group of like minded people who are really excited about labor economics, data and broadly distributing labor market information via the Internet.
-We love the fact that we can put valuable information in the hands of a 19 year old student and a Fortune 100 company, in the same second.
+We love the fact that we can put valuable information in the hands of a 16 year old student, a family sending their first child to college, and an HR executive, in the same second.

 A few words about our data development methods-

 we have invented a portfolio of patented and patent pending statistical techniques which enable us to generate statistically significant data sets, and deliver these data instantly to our user base.
 Our data are retrieved from establishment surveys which represent over 400,000 U. S. businesses.
 The data are derived from over 50 different resources within a wide range of government agencies and educational institutions.
 These resources include and are not limited to: U. S. Department of Labor, U. S. Bureau of Labor Statistics, National Center for Education Statistics, U. S. Census Bureau, Common Data Set Initiative, U. S. Equal Employment Opportunity Commission, U. S. Bureau of Economic Analysis, U. S. Federal Reserve.

 - No convenience samples or client survey data are included in our data sets.